Adithyaofficial/study-of-basic-gates/README.md

 **PROGRAM**
-Developed by: Adityah M S.
+Developed by: ADITYAH M S.
 RegisterNumber: 212223220002

 ## AND GATE